The submental approach is used to treat fractures of the anterior mandibular body and symphysis.

-According to the anatomy and surgical preference, both techniques offer adequate access to this area.
+According to the anatomy and surgical preference, both techniques offer adequate access to the submental region.

 The wound is closed in layers to realign the anatomic structures and to eliminate dead space.